 How A VPN helps you to Bypass Metadata Retention

 When it comes to getting around the metadata retention laws, nothing comes close to the VPN.
-This is because a VPN allows you to hide your online identities from the eyes of your ISPs and telecommunication authorities.
+This is because a best VPN allows you to hide your online identities from the eyes of your ISPs and telecommunication authorities.
 Moreover, it offers you a virtual mask that helps you to attain online anonymity and security.

 Through connecting to a metadata retention VPN, you are able to spoof your online location.
 As a result, your ISPs and government are unable to track down your online activities.
 Thus, they cannot keep an eye on your metadata.
-Here is the list of best VPN providers that includes:

 No Exclusive Offer